 What others think: “You have a nursery in your church building?
 What kind of plants do you grow?
 Is that part of food storage?
 And why is your 18-month-old going?”

-What we really mean: Nursery = a place where flustered parents can drop off their kids, where they will be watched by other flustered adults.
+What we really mean: Nursery = a place where parents can drop off their kids, where they will be watched by other adults during the last two hours of church.

 What we say: “Sorry, I’m so tired.
 I went to seminary before school.”